rtcharity/resources.eahub.org/content/events/fellowships.md

 Yale runs a similar fellowship to Arete, but with a larger giving game component (the “Impact Challenge”) which focuses exclusively on global health and poverty.

-<a target="_blank" href="https://forum.effectivealtruism.org/posts/suGcEobbHZZ4Gspeh/a-guide-to-effective-altruism-fellowships">This post on the EA Forum describes how the Yale Fellowship works, and has links to all relevant  resources.
+<a target="_blank" href="https://forum.effectivealtruism.org/posts/suGcEobbHZZ4Gspeh/a-guide-to-effective-altruism-fellowships">This post on the EA Forum</a> describes how the Yale Fellowship works, and has links to all relevant  resources.
 Joshua Monrad (<a target="_blank" href="mailto:joshua.monrad@yale.edu">joshua.monrad@yale.edu</a>) from Yale EA can give you advice if you are interested in running a similar fellowship.

 # Careers Fellowships